Glimpse/StickerApp/README.md

 A few additional points to note:
 * If the app has never been installed, the pipeline will perform a clean install
-* If the app has been installed before, the pipeline perform an upgrade of the app
+* If the app has been installed before, the pipeline performs an upgrade of the app
 * The pipeline can be triggered to run with each change that is pushed to the GitHub repo (optionally, the pipeline may be manually triggered to make the pipeline easier to run)

 #### Prerequisites